 The module provides training and practical experience of cutting edge experimental techniques.
 Students will receive most of their training in an active research laboratory and complete a Development Training Portfolio.

 This module teaches students how to prepare outstanding journal club presentations.
-It provides students with the opportunity to present and participate in a journal club and therefore practice their oral critical appraisal skills, as well as acquiring greater understanding of scientific concepts and keeping up-to-date with new findings.
+It provides students with the opportunity to present and participate in a journal club and practise their oral critical appraisal skills, as well as acquiring greater understanding of scientific concepts and keeping up-to-date with new findings.

 This module provides training and experience in writing concise and critical scientific reviews.